Speech by Dr. Jim LEE

 Since its inception in 1919, Pok Oi has been serving members of the public under the motto of “We Love, We Care, We Serve”.
 We have a wide range of offerings, which includes Chinese and Western medicine services, dental services, elderly services, youth and family services, education services, and more.
 With the support and concerted efforts of all the predecessors, permanent advisers and former directors, the charitable work of Pok Oi has seen continued development.
-There are now more than 100 service units that form a network covering Hong Kong Island, Kowloon and the New Territories, with an annual beneficiary attendance of more than one million.
+There are now more than 100 service units that form a network covering Hong Kong Island, Kowloon and the New Territories, with an annual beneficiary attendance of more than 1,500,000.

 10 Years of Collaboration and Advancing Together